drew18moore/sudoku-react/README.md

 ```

 ## Usage
-* If you don't want to go through the trouble of registering an API key, comment out 'newGame()' in the useEffect() in `App.tsx`
+* If you don't want to go through the trouble of registering an API key, the game comes with one free puzzle.

 * To run the application, run the following command:
 ```